All Products

 cc_rule_type

-The type of the matched rule.
-The rule is created for the HTTP flood protection or custom protection policy (HTTP flood protection policy) module.
+The type of the matched rule in the HTTP flood protection module or a custom protection policy (for HTTP flood protection).
 Valid values:

-• custom: a rule that is created for the custom protection policy (HTTP flood protection policy) module
+• custom: Indicates custom protection policy (HTTP flood protection) rules.

 custom